 Use Transcreation For Marketing and Advertising Copy

 Another reason for the growth of transcreation is that new marketing channels like online social networks have driven the need for succinct and engaging communication.
-Transcreation gives companies a competitive edge by helping them target their customers more effectively.
+Transcreation gives a company a competitive edge by helping them target their customers more effectively.

 Eat Your Fingers Off

-Even large companies are not immune to transcreation blunders.
-US based fast food company Kenicky Fried Chicken, set up their first fast food outlet in China in 1987.
-Their famous “finger-lickin’ good” slogan was directly translated into the Chinese phrase “eat your fingers off.”
+The website Transcreation.com tells a story about the United States’ fast-food company, Kentucky Fried Chicken (KFC).
+When KFC set up their first fast food outlet in China in 1987, their famous “finger-lickin’ good” slogan was directly translated into the Chinese phrase “eat your fingers off.”
 KFC quickly changed the message and today there are over 900 KFC restaurants in China.

 Other Examples of When to Use Transcreation